jesselansdown/jesselansdown.github.io/research.md

 -  Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry, *submitted*.
 With John Bamberg.
 (See [arXiv](https://arxiv.org/pdf/2107.05207.pdf).)
-- Synchronising primitive groups of diagonal type exist, *submitted*.
-With John Bamberg, Michael Giudici, and Gordon F. Royle.
-(See [arXiv](https://arxiv.org/pdf/2104.13355.pdf).)
 - The Non-Existence of Block-Transitive Subspace Designs, *submitted*.
 With Daniel R. Hawtin.
 (See [arXiv](https://arxiv.org/pdf/2102.05142.pdf).)
+- Synchronising primitive groups of diagonal type exist, *Bulletin of the London Mathematical Society*, to appear.
+With John Bamberg, Michael Giudici, and Gordon F. Royle.
+(See [arXiv](https://arxiv.org/pdf/2104.13355.pdf).)
 - A family of hemisystems on the parabolic quadrics, *Journal of Combinatorial Theory, Series A*, 2020.
 With Alice C. Niemeyer.
 (See [arXiv](https://arxiv.org/pdf/1908.08886.pdf) or [journal](https://doi.org/10.1016/j.jcta.2020.105280).)